extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 - we use `ON` as a condition on which to match values in both tables
 - without `ON` we'd simply have a cartesian join
 - there is no limit to the number of tables one can join
-- the more joins, the higher the impact
+- the more joins, the higher the impact on performance
+- all the tables should first be listed, and only then should conditions be